We have one of the largest selections of ski bindings on the web, a super knowledgeable staff and expert guides.

 Maintaining Your Ski Bindings

-You should not attempt to wash or clean your bindings with soap or solvents as you may remove factory lubricants which are vital to proper operation and function.
+Don't attempt to wash or clean your bindings with soap or solvents as you may remove factory lubricants which are vital to proper operation and function.

 Always store your skis and bindings in a warm, dry place and do not leave bindings wet for long periods.